ChrisLTD/linear-user-performance-tracker/readme.md

 This will print a list of your teams and users along with their IDs.

-Add your chosen team ID and user IDs (separated by commas without spaces) to the .env file:
+Add your chosen user IDs (separated by commas without spaces) to the .env file:

 ```
-TEAM_ID=your-team-id
 USER_IDS=user-id-1,user-id-2,user-id-3
 ```

-Replace 'your-team-id', and 'user-id-1,user-id-2,user-id-3' with your actual values.
+Replace 'user-id-1,user-id-2,user-id-3' with your actual values.

 ## Running the Project